 Each semester, HSSP members participate in two four-hour professional observations.
 Students will observe health professionals at work in a variety of settings, from clinical to administrative.
 These experiences provide students with first-hand insight into how health professionals work and the opportunities that await them in these fields.
 After completing each observation, students submit a written reflection on the experience as an assignment for HSSP's core course, ALA 105 and 109 (Perspectives on Health and Health Care I-II).

-Before attending their first observations, HSSP members are required to complete the online Health Insurance Portability and Accountability Act (HIPAA) training, read and sign the UMHS Patient Confidentiality Statement, meet U-M requirements for immunizations and TB testing, and have their immunization records on file at University Health Services.
-HSSP members are expected to conform to standard protocols for dress and conduct during their observations.
+Before attending your first observation, you will be required to complete online Health Insurance Portability and Accountability Act (HIPAA) training, read and sign the UMHS Patient Confidentiality Statement, meet U-M requirements for immunizations and TB testing, and have your immunization records on file at University Health Services.
+As a HSSP member, you will be expected to conform to standard protocols for dress and conduct during their observations.

-HSSP Professional Autobiographies are an excellent opportunity for program students to hear directly from practicing healthcare professionals in an informal, "fire-side chat" setting.
-These informative discussions take place five times each semester in the Couzens Hall Multipurpose Room.
-Students learn about speakers' motivations for their career choices, how their interests and experiences influenced their career trajectories, and how their passions influence their work.
-These sessions are also an excellent opportunity for HSSP students to connect with professionals who may be able to help or provide valuable advice later in their Michigan careers.
+On Tuesday nights, HSSP students attend short talks known as Professional Autobiographies.
+These talks are excellent opportunities for you to hear directly from practicing healthcare professionals in an informal, "fire-side chat" setting.
+Professional Autobiographies take place five times each semester in the Couzens Hall Multipurpose Room.
+You will learn about speakers' motivations for their career choices, how their interests and experiences influenced their career trajectories, and how their passions influence their work.
+These sessions are also an excellent opportunity for you to connect with professionals who may be able to help or provide valuable advice later in their Michigan careers.

 HSSP English 125

-HSSP is pleased to offer member students program-specific sections of English Composition.
+HSSP students have access program-specific sections of English Composition, which will fulfill your first-year writing requirement.
 HSSP English 125 is a four-credit course offered through the LSA English department and focuses on the creation of complex, analytic, and well-supported arguments that matter in academic discourse.
 These classes meet in Couzens Hall and are reserved for HSSP students.